-Instructors will develop and teach programs, workshops and classes offered at Workman Arts* or on units at CAMH (as part of the Art Cart program in collaboration with Gifts of Light) as well as in partnership with other arts organizations such as:
+Workman Arts invites instructors to propose accessible and inclusive online courses for our 2020/2021 training year.
+Instructors will develop and teach workshops and classes for our artist membership, units at CAMH (as part of our Art Cart program in collaboration with Gifts of Light) as well as the greater Toronto Arts community with partner organizations (which currently include):

 Workman Arts provides multi-disciplinary, professional art workshops for and by artists with lived experience of mental health and/or addictions issues.
 Workman Arts aims to support member artists through community support, access to free studio space, materials, equipment, free art training as well as professional development and presentation opportunities.

-We are looking for artists that have developed skills, technical experience, or an artistic project across disciplines, including (but not limited to): Painting, Drawing, Printmaking, Sculpture, Textile Art, Photography, Media Arts, Filmmaking, Podcasting, Animation, Performance, Theatre, Dance, Poetry, Prose, Playwriting, Songwriting and/or Music Composition.
+We are looking for artists that have developed skills, technical experience, or an artistic project in a range of disciplines that may include (but are not limited to): Painting, Drawing, Printmaking, Sculpture, Textile Art, Photography, Media Arts, Filmmaking, Podcasting, Animation, Performance, Theatre, Movement, Poetry, Prose, Playwriting, Songwriting and/or Music Composition.

 We prioritize hiring members or artists with lived experience.
 For more information about membership, click here.